GustavEikaas/easy-dotnet.nvim/gettingstarted.md

 > nvim $env:LOCALAPPDATA\nvim\init.lua
 ```

-## Seting up neovim

 Starting neovim is an underwhelming surprise the first time.
 Let's change that.

-add the following to `init.lua`
+Add the following to `init.lua`

 ```
 -- Set <space> as the leader key